 Running a successful crowd-funding campaign, whether it be through KickStarter, IndieGogo, ChipIn, or another platform, is no easy feat.
-We did our homework before Over the past couple of years we’ve seen some excellent campaigns as well as some not-so-excellent ones, and we took note of what worked, what didn’t work, and what worked for some but might not work for everyone.
+Over the past few of years, we’ve seen some excellent campaigns as well as some not-so-excellent ones, and we took note of what worked, what didn’t work, and what worked for some but not for others.
+Then we raised a little money for our own projects and about $300k for the projects of others.
+Not too shabby, right?

 Quick & Dirty Dos (with implicit don’ts)